drachenwald/insulae-draconis/library/group-resources/chatelaine/recruitment-thoughts.md

 1. Do what you enjoy, and do it locally

     For me, the heart of the SCA is attending events, and making cool medieval stuff to use at events.
-If we run events and make stuff, then we are showing newcomers what the sCA is all about.
+If we run events and make stuff, then we are showing newcomers what the SCA is all about.

     The key word is local.
-It's hard to convince a keen newcomer that they should join this amazing cool group, and he come along to their next event, that is, um, in two months time, er, over four hours' drive away.
+It's hard to convince a keen newcomer that they should join this amazing cool group, and come along to their next event, that is, um, in two months time, er, over four hours' drive away.

     A complete newcomer needs something local and something soon, to dip their toes in.